quantumdemo/british_airways_reviews/README.md

 Open the `excel` file to explore charts and insights.

 ## 🤝 Contributions
 Pull requests are welcome!
-If you find any issues or have suggestions, feel free to open an issue or submit a PR.
+If you find any issues or have suggestions, feel free to open an issue or submit a Pull Request.